-For #WorldTeachersDay I need to shout out the few teachers in my academic career that will always have a special place in my heart.
+This week was the week during which #WorldTeachersDay fell, so that means I need to shout out a few teachers in my academic career that will always have a special place in my heart.
 These people have, however small the action, shaped me into who I am today.
 Now's my chance to express my most sincere gratitude.
 I know it wasn't always easy...

-To Mr. G, the former band director at Camden Catholic High School - thank you for letting me escape to my safe place to recharge every day even though I was anything but chill.
+To Mr. G, or just "G", as we called him, the former band director at Camden Catholic High School - thank you for letting me escape to my safe place to recharge every day even though I was anything but chill.
 I was always on another level in terms of my bubbly personality, but you let me be me.
 We formed a pretty close bond for those four years even though I wasn't in band for one second.
 You're the real MVP.

 To Mr. Pacana - Thank you for always making Greek Myth so hilarious and for those dope bonus questions that were completely unrelated to the subject.
 This guy would get up in the front of the classroom and, quite literally, act out all the stories in our Mythology book.
 I always looked forward to his class because he made learning fun.

 To D. Jones, my radio professor at Rowan University - Thank you for being the only teacher to ever pronounce my full name correctly and for pronouncing it right as I walked across the stage at college graduation (only graduation to ever hear my name without having to be told they're referring to me).
 Thanks for that, homie.
 Oh, and thanks for all the radio knowledge, too (obviously).

 To Brian Baus & David Cramer who aren't teachers, but some of the best college friends a gal can ask for, without whom, I wouldn't even know how to open Adobe Premiere.
 Pretty sure they taught me more about editing software than any professor ever did.